-The Loudoun Chamber supports policies and programs that would expand the availability of high quality, affordable childcare options for working parents, including in ways that reduce the exorbitant cost of childcare.
-This includes providing support to allow employers to adopt policies and strategies that support childcare needs for their employees.
-By supporting childcare needs, employers can bolster their workforce, grant access to competitive compensation, and alleviate retention risks.
+The Loudoun Chamber supports policies and programs that would expand the availability of high-quality, affordable childcare options for working parents, including ways to reduce the exorbitant cost of childcare.
+This includes providing support to allow employers to adopt policies and strategies that support childcare needs for their employees, including at work locations and office buildings.
+Employers can bolster their workforce by supporting childcare needs, granting access to competitive compensation, and alleviating retention risks.